dfravel/dfravel.github.io/_pages/cape-cod.md

 ---

 # Where I live
 Welcome to the Silicon Sandbar.
 Work where you live!
 Home of the Blue Economy.
+Heroin: Cape Cod ...
+I forget what our latest tagline is.

 I bought a house in Cotuit in 1998 and have lived on the Cape since March of 1999.
 I've seen the rise, fall, rise again, stumble, and reinvention of the Cape's white-collar economy.